-- Evaluate scientific information (eg. distinguish primary and secondary sources, assess credibility and validity of information). - Demonstrate how a problem, concept, or process can be modelled numerically, graphically, or algorithmically. - Explain how scientific inquiry is based on investigation of evidence and evolves based on new findings. - Participate in scientific inquiry and communicate the elements of the process, including making careful and systematic observations, developing and testing a hypothesis, analysing evidence, and interpreting results.
+- Apply numerical and computational strategies to solve problems. - Demonstrate how a problem, concept, or process can be modelled numerically, graphically, or algorithmically. - Explain how scientific inquiry is based on investigation of evidence and evolves based on new findings. - Participate in scientific inquiry and communicate the elements of the process, including making careful and systematic observations, developing and testing a hypothesis, analysing evidence, and interpreting results.